-Direct RF Pulse System:
+Direct RF Pulse System

-A wideband pulsed bistatic radar usually transmits a repetitive pulse of width T{bb} s, and uses a receiver with a wide bandpass filter ($BW = {}^{2}$ Hz).
-The signal is then amplified, envelope detected, and displayed and stored on a high speed oscilloscope.
-Immediate measurements of the square of the channel impulse response convolved with the probing pulse can be taken.
-If the oscilloscope is set on averaging mode, then this system provides a local average power delay profile.
+A simple channel sounding approach is the direct RF pulse system (see Figure 4.6).
+This technique allows engineers to determine rapidly the power delay profile of any channel, as demonstrated by Rappaport and Seidel [Rap89], [Rap90].
+Essentially a wide band pulsed bistatic radar, this system transmits a repetitive pulse of width τ{bb} s, and uses a receiver with a wide bandpass filter $(BW = 2/\tau{bb}Hz)$.
+The signal is then amplified, detected with an envelope detector, and displayed and stored on a high speed oscilloscope.
+This gives an immediate measurement of the square of the channel impulse response convolved with the probing pulse (see equation (4.17)).
+If the oscilloscope is set on averaging mode, then this system can provide a local average power delay profile.
+Another attractive aspect of this system is the lack of complexity, since off-the-shelf equipment may be used.